Ajisco/Ajisco/README.md

   </h1>

-- :school: I'm Abdulquddus Ajibade, a passionate **Full-Stack Data Scientist** and *Python Developer*
+- I'm Abdulquddus Ajibade, a passionate **Full-Stack Data Scientist** and *Python Developer*
-- :books: I also write tech stuffs on my  <a href="https://medium.com/@ajiscomorac"> Blog </a>.
+- I also write tech stuffs on my  <a href="https://medium.com/@ajiscomorac"> Blog </a>.
-- :sunglasses: I'm open to roles and collaborations.
+- I'm open to roles and collaborations.

 ---